nateemma/strategies/TSPredict/README.md

     > zsh user_data/strategies/scripts/download.sh binanceus

-2. Test over a long period of time to create a decent base model (only need to do this once per strat)
+2. Test over a long period of time to create a decent base model (only need to do this once per strat).
+No need for this with Wavelet strategies.

     > zsh user_data/strategies/scripts/test_strat.sh -n 600 TSPredict \<_strat_\>